Is Online Transcription Work Worth It?

 Quality work is desirable.
 In that regard, it's understandable why there's an entrance exam.
 In any case, any training for a novice is valuable.
 You can study the material at your own time and when ready, take the online test.
 Depending on the company, an applicant must score 90 percent or higher in order to join their stable of transcriptionists.
 The thought can be daunting, but often the exam is just a short clip to be transcribed.
-You must then wait between 3 weeks to 3 months to hear whether you passed or failed.
+You must then wait between three weeks and three months to hear whether you passed or failed.

 Transcription requires equipment.
 Some elements could already be in your possession, but others can be expensive to acquire.
 It's best to wait until you passed your exam and completed a few jobs to see if you want to continue in this field.
 Should you love a future in transcription work, then you'll need the following:

 - Excellent headphones

 - Foot pedal to pause clips (this leaves your hands free to type)

 - Internet connection